 This isn’t a requirement but it is helpful and will save you a lot of time on Google.
 Learning how to relocate to another country can feel like a daunting process, so someone showing you the ropes can make it all seem much more attainable.
 Plus, if they moved abroad, that's just further proof that you can, too.

 Now that you have your income, visa, and future home abroad chosen, you’re ready to go ahead and book your flight!
-Just know that it could take just a few weeks to get your job and visa lined up or it could take months.
-Remember to be patient and that sometimes, good things take time.
+Just know that it could take some time to get your job and visa lined up, especially if you're going a more difficult route.
+Remember to be patient and that sometimes good things take time.

 The next 5 steps are mostly logistical stuff so you can knock them out quickly if you’re motivated.
-Just be sure to give yourself a week or so to make sure you have everything in order.
+Just be sure to give yourself a week or so to make sure you have everything in order before you hit the road.

 If you’re not sure if your move will be something for just a year a two, I recommend keeping your bank account in your home country.
 This is especially true if you already have a remote income and are getting paid to that account.